kadify/Subreddit-group-topic-modeling/README.md

 **Output:** LDA outputs a probability matrix of words vs topics.
 From this, topic interpretation can be performed by looking at the most probable words for each topic.
 Because the output is a probability matrix, which is a representation of soft clustering, LDA is typically better at topic modeling because it can better represent actual topics in documents as a single document may be about multiple topics.

+#### NMF
+**Conceptualization:** Non-Negative Matrix Factorization (NMF) can be used for dimensionality reduction by approximating the values of a high-dimensional dataset. *Reconstruction error* is computed via the ***Frobenius norm*** and minimized.
+Conceptually the *Frobenius norm* is similar to the *Euclidean Distance*, generalized for matrices rather than vectors.

+**Output:** NMF accomplishes dimensionality reduction by decomposing high dimensional data.
+This is done by creating a user-defined number of features, then two lower rank matrices are assembled that when multiplied *approximate* the original higher dimension data.
+NMF uses an iterative method to reduce reconstruction error.

                                                                                                               *[Top](#underlying-topic-exploration-from-33-subreddits)*
 ___